-If it is established that persons, groups or entities are wrongly included in an EU, UN or Slovenian sanctions list, they may submit a request for removal from the list(s).
+If it is established that persons, groups or entities are wrongly included in an EU, UN or Slovenian sanctions lists, they may submit a request for removal from the list(s).

 EU and UN procedures relating to terrorism

-Pursuant to the Common Position 2001/931/CFSP and Regulation 2580/2001/EC, EU Member States adopted special guidelines for the measures relating to the EU terrorist lists, including de-listing.
-Further explanation of the procedure in the Slovenian language is available on the website of the European Council.
+Pursuant to the Common Position 2001/931/CFSP and Regulation 2580/2001/EC, EU Member States have adopted special guidelines for the measures relating to the EU terrorist lists, including de-listing.
+Further explanation on the procedure in the Slovenian language is available on the site of the European Council.